 Parameter Description Logging Level Displays the level of logging information required for SARM configuration.
 The values are: 1 - Select this level for general performance monitoring.
 At this level, SARM collects information such as process and component boundaries, third-party software calls, database measurements, workflow execution, and script performance.
 2 - Select this level for problem diagnostics.
-This level captures the information at level 1 as well as detailed information such as steps of workflow execution, construction of large objects, reading of large files, and crossing significant architectural areas.
+This level captures the information at level 1 as well as detailed information such as steps of workflow execution, construction of large objects, reading of large files, and crossing significant architectural areas. logdir When creating the Siebel Diagnostics Performance Report in Enterprise Manager, the .sarm files are located in the logdir location.
+If the Siebel logdir parameter is null, the log location defaults to: <siebel_root>/siebsrvr/log</siebel_root> If this is not the valid location, and for example, the following location is desired <siebel_root>/siebsrvr/enterprises/<enterprise name&gt;/<siebel_server_name>/log</siebel_server_name></enterprise </siebel_root> either define the logdir parameter at the Siebel side or update the Monitoring Configuration at the Siebel Server Home Page > Related Links - Monitoring Configuration filesystem:logdir parameter.
 File Max Number Indicates the maximum number of SARM files maintained for each Siebel component.
 When all files are full (that is, all files reach the size specified as File Size), the file that was created first is removed and is replaced by a new file.
 The range must be between 1 and 256.
 The default value is 4.
-Buffer Size (KB) Indicates the memory available to cache SARM data by the Siebel processes (that is, the internal buffer to be used by the SARM logger).
-The default buffer size is 5,000,000 bytes.
-Note: Increasing the buffer size increases memory consumption, but may decrease I/O activity, as buffer flushes are minimized.
-File Size (KB) Indicates the maximum size of an individual SARM file.
-Upon reaching the specified file size, SARM creates a new file and starts storing data in the new file.
-The default size is 15,000,000 bytes (15 MB), and there is no upper limit to the file size.
-Interval (min) Specifies the maximum amount of time, in minutes, between writing the SARM buffer to the disk.
-For environments with minimal activity, this parameter determines the frequency to write files to the disk.
-The value should be between 1 and 30 (minutes).
-The default value is 3.